 Brick and mortar retailers have traditionally relied on WiFi or wired ethernet to enable Point of Sale (PoS) systems.
 However, modern consumer trends, accelerated by the COVID-19 pandemic, are leading merchants to another connectivity option.

 Secure, efficient, and flexible, cellular data is a wiser alternative to WiFi.
-Cellular data that is enabled by IoT SIM cards offers better coverage and faster deployment.
+Cellular data enabled by IoT SIM cards offers better coverage and faster deployment.
 Here, we’ll explore why PoS device vendors should consider cellular-enabled devices over WiFi-only ones.

-Data-powered PoS hardware is comparable to mPOS
+Data-powered PoS hardware is comparable to mPOS, with superior security

 The global Mobile Point of Sale (mPOS) market is booming.
 In 2020, Global Market Insights reported that the mPOS Terminals Market size had exceeded 20 billion. mPOS systems allow retailers to process payments using smart devices and hardware such as magstripes or NFC readers.